 Back when there was still a Region 24--the Mount 'n Shore Region--there were also two Greater Portland area choruses: Blue Lake Chorus and Willamette Sound Chorus.
 Both were chapters of Sweet Adelines International with memberships of comparable size (50+), but these two choruses had a connection unique to other all-female ensembles: brothers.

 Tim McCormic directed Willamette Sound and had since its inception.
-For many years, Yvonne Whedon (pictured, right) was the director of Blue Lake, but as she contemplated retirement, she convinced Tim’s brother, Mike (pictured, below), to become co-director.
+For many years, Yvonne Whedon (pictured, far right) was the director of Blue Lake, but as she contemplated retirement, she convinced Tim’s brother, Mike (pictured, right), to become co-director.
 The two choruses shared a friendly gamesmanship not unlike sibling rivalry, anyway, so why not pit brother against brother?

 Both won their share of Region 24 championships, but neither placed high internationally.
 The leadership team of each chorus began to wonder: how could they boost themselves higher in the rankings?
 What if...these two regional winners combined into a larger, stronger entity that could be more competitive?
 A solid plan, but one outside the comfort zone of many.
 The majority was drawn by the intimacy of a medium-sized chorus.
 Could they successfully adapt to a larger group and overcome the logistical issues combining two choruses entailed?